-Pride and Prejudice is one such novel where author Jane Austen successfully demonstrates the flexibility of the novel genre.
-She makes sure that romanticism and realism are balanced throughout her novel based on the accuracy of the socio-economic condition of the country at that time...
+Pride and Prejudice: Balancing Romanticism and Realism Pride and Prejudice is one such novel where author Jane Austen successfully demonstrates the flexibility of the novel genre.
+She makes sure that romanticism and realism are balanced throughout her novel, based on the accuracy of the socio-economic...

-Elizabeth Bennet is the second daughter in the bennet family, in both the novel and film of Pride and Predudice she is portrayed as the most intelligent and witty Bennet daughter.
-It is no doubt a fact that Elizabeth Bennet is one of the most...
+Elizabeth Bennet: A Woman Ahead of Her Time Elizabeth Bennet is the second daughter in the Bennet family, and in both the novel and film of Pride and Prejudice, she is portrayed as the most intelligent and witty Bennet daughter.
+It is undeniable that Elizabeth...

 Within Jane Austen’s Pride and Prejudice novel, Elizabeth Bennet illustrates her discerning personality in a number of ways.
 In other words, Bennet evaluates situations and comes up with reasonable conclusions.
 To this, end Bennet concludes that she can only unite with Mr. Fitzwilliam Darcy on...